mahdiabdollahpour/mahdiabdollahpour.github.io/_pages/cv.md

 * Achieved top 0.4% place among all applicants for the University Entrance Nationwide Exam, Iran, Approximately 170000 applicants in Math. and Eng., Aug 2016.
 * Qualified for second round of Iranian Mathematical Olympiad , Iran, 2015.
-* Qualified for second round of Iranian Mathematical Olympiad , 2014.
+* Qualified for second round of Iranian Mathematical Olympiad , Iran, 2014.